ninjakx/CPCB/README.md

 # CPCB
-Script to extract the data from cpcb site.
+Script to extract the data from cpcb site using selenium.